Iron Tank

 Iron Tank: The Invasion of Normandy, known as Great Tank (グレートタンク, Gurēto Tanku) in Japan, is a 1988 top-view action shooting game produced by SNK for the Nintendo Entertainment System.

 Summary

 This video game is based on SNK's 1985 arcade game TNK III (which was released as TANK in Japan).
 Set in World War II during the invasion of Normandy, the player takes control of a commando named Paul and codenamed SNAKE (Colonel Ralf in the Japanese version, who also appeared in Ikari Warriors), as he mans the titular Iron Tank to infiltrate the Nazi German stronghold.
-Within PAL-A regions, it was only released in Australia.
+Within regions, it was only released in Australia.

-History

-Iron Tank is considered by some to be a spiritual successor to SNK's earlier game Guerilla War due to many similarities in gameplay, graphics and overall layout.

 Controls

 The tank is controlled by a standard NES controller: directional buttons control the tank's movement, "A" fires the tank's machine-gun, "B" fires the main gun, "Start" pauses the game on the main screen, and "Select" opens the in-game menu.
 The turret can point in the standard 8 directions and is rotated by simultaneously pressing "A" and the desired direction.
 The turret will maintain its direction on the screen regardless of the tank's movements or facing and using this is part of the game's strategy.